 On July 31, 2023 we entered into a financing agreement with Global Growth Holding Limited ("GGH"), for the issuance of convertible notes into our ordinary shares represented by ADSs, DKK 1 nominal value, with each ordinary share represented by one ADSs.
 Pursuant to the agreement, we may elect to sell to GGH up to \$20.0 million in such notes on any business day over the 36 month term of the agreement.
-We have under certain circumstances the right, but not the obligation to direct GGH to purchase traches of up to

-\$0.7 million, subject to certain limitations and conditions set forth in the agreement.
+We have under certain circumstances the right, but not the obligation to direct GGH to purchase traches of up to \$0.7 million, subject to certain limitations and conditions set forth in the agreement.
 In connection with the agreement, we are obligated to pay GGH a commitment fee totaling \$1.1 million.
 At any time, GGH may, in its sole discretion, convert the notes into ordinary shares at specified conversion prices upon submission of a request for conversion by GGH to us.
 The financing agreement between us and GGH is subject to approval by the SEC through the date of this prospectus.

-On January 22, 2024, we effected a change to the ratio of our ADSs to our ordinary shares from one ADS representing one (1) ordinary share to one ADS representing ten (10) ordinary shares, or the ADS Ratio Change.
-Except as otherwise indicated, all information in this prospectus, including the number of ADSs being offered and the offering price gives retroactive effect to the ADS Ratio Change.
+On January 22, 2024, we intend to effect a change to the ratio of our ADSs to our ordinary shares from one ADS representing one (1) ordinary share to one ADS representing ten (10) ordinary shares, or the ADS Ratio Change.
+Except as otherwise indicated, all information in this prospectus, including the number of ADSs being offered and the assumed offering price gives retroactive effect to the ADS Ratio Change.
+The assumed market price and number of securities to be sold used throughout this prospectus may not be indicative of the final offering price and number of securities to be sold in this offering.